kentcdodds/import-all.macro/README.md

 <div align="center">
 <h1>import-all.macro</h1>

-<p>A babel-macro that allows you to import all files that match a glob</p>
+<p>A babel-plugin-macro that allows you to import all files that match a glob</p>
 </div>

 <hr />